Glassb3ad/map-structures/README.md

 Naive map is simple implementation where map is an array of key-value pairs.
 Methods ensure that each key has only one value if any.

-## functions-only Naive map
+## functions only Naive map

-Map structure that uses only functions and boolean operators
+Map structure that uses only functions and boolean operators (no objects or arrays allowed!).
+The trick is that pair is implemented as a function.
+This is just for fun and has the same time complexities as Naive map.

 ## Hash map